sandboxie-plus/sandboxie-docs/Content/ForceProcess.md

    [DefaultBox]
    ForceProcess=iexplore.exe
    ForceProcess=firefox.exe
+   ForceProcess=App*.exe
+   ForceProcess=App?.exe
    [MailBox]
    ForceProcess=outlook.exe
+   ForceProcess=click??.exe

 ```

+- `*` defines any character that goes after App (Appt1.exe, App1G.exe and etc.).
+- `?` defines one character from name (App1.exe, App2.exe ..
+App9.exe).

-The example specifies that Internet Explorer (iexplore.exe) and Firefox (firefox.exe) will be forced to run sandboxed in the sandbox _DefaultBox_.
-Outlook.exe will be forced to run sandboxed in the sandbox _MailBox_.
+The example specifies that Internet Explorer (iexplore.exe), Firefox (firefox.exe), App* and App? will be forced to run sandboxed in the sandbox _DefaultBox_.
+Outlook.exe and click?? will be forced to run sandboxed in the sandbox _MailBox_.

 Note that the _ForceProcess_ settings only apply to programs that start unsandboxed.
 If a program is specifically started in a sandbox, or started by a program that is already sandboxed, then _ForceProcess_ settings are not applied.